Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 Notes:

 * No recursion is performed.
-Only .wasm files at the top level are registered * This path _may_ be a symlink to a directory.
+Only .wasm files at the top level are registered.

+* This path _may_ be a symlink to a directory.

 **Default:** none